samjbro/battleships-tech-test/readme.md

     I want it to report a hit or miss.

     As a player,
-    So I can know if a ship was sunk,
+    So I can know when a ship was sunk,
-    I want it to report its status.
+    I want it to report when it sinks.

     As a player,
     So I can know if I can keep playing,
     I want to have lost when all my ships are sunk.

+  User Stories (unimplemented)

 ```